Do you spend time using social media at all?

 - What will success look like to you?
 Where do you want to be in one, three, five years?

-The bottom line is that with the right information and focus, you can absolutely succeed as a social media manager.
+The bottom line is that with the right information and focus, you can absolutely succeed as a Social Media VA.
 And, if you treat your business like a business, i.e. take it seriously and really own what you’re doing, it will pay you like a full-time business!
 Conversely, if you treat it like a hobby, expect to be paid like a hobby

-Here are a few ways you can take your business seriously and get the most out of your efforts as a social media manager.
+Here are a few ways you can take your business seriously and get the most out of your efforts as a Social Media Virtual Assistant.

 Network, Network, Network